Rumeilah (Doha)

 Rumeilah (اَلرُّمَيْلَة; also spelled Rumaila) is a neighborhood of Doha, Qatar.
 It is divided into an eastern and western section.
 Zone 11, the eastern section, hosts roughly half of Al Bidda Park while Zone 21 contains most of Hamad Medical Corporation's facilities.
-Hamad Medical City was constructed over a 227,000 square meter area in Rumeilah at a cost of $659 million.
+Hamad Medical City was constructed over 227,000 square meters in Rumeilah at a cost of $659 million.
 Portions of Hamad Medical City form its own district to the west.

 Etymology

-Rumeilah derives its name from the Arabic word "raml", which translates to "sand".
+Rumeilah derives its name from the Arabic word raml, which translates to "sand".
 It earned this name due its sandy soils.